Hoangpham13579/neural-parameter-calibration-dengue/README.md

 ## Publicated figures generation
 For generating the figures published in our [Neural Parameter Calibration for Dengue Outbreak Forecasting](), please refer to the Jupyter notebook [visualization](figure-generation/visualisation.ipynb) and run all cells sequentially.

+## Applying new dataset to NPC
+For applying new dataset into the NPC framework, please refer to the Jupyter notebook [process_data](data/Dengue/process_data.ipynb) to format the data before running NPC.